Reading time: 6 minutes

 1. Downsizer contribution

-From 1 July 2018, if you are aged 65 or older and meet all the eligibility requirements, you may be able to make a downsizer contribution into your super account of up to $300,000 from the proceeds of selling your home (or up to $600,000 for couples.)
+If you are aged 55 or older and meet all the eligibility requirements, you may be able to make a downsizer contribution into your super account of up to $300,000 from the proceeds of selling your home (or up to $600,000 for couples).

 The ATO doesn’t classify downsizer contributions as non-concessional contributions, so they don’t count towards your annual non-concessional contributions cap (see earlier in the article).